UFO sightings in Greece: 1946

 Ghost rockets were witnessed in Thessaloniki by British Army units in Greece.
-In an interview on September 5, 1946, the Greek Prime Minister, Konstantinos Tsaldaris reported a number of projectiles had been seen over Macedonia and Thessaloniki on September 1.
+In an interview on 5 September 1946, Prime Minister Konstantinos Tsaldaris reported a number of projectiles had been seen over Macedonia and Thessaloniki on 1 September.

-The Greek government conducted their own investigation, with their leading scientist, physicist Paul Santorini.
-The government believed they were Soviet missiles over Greece but the Greek Astronomical Society announced in 1967 that they were not missiles.
-Regrettably, after conferring with the U.S. Department of Defense the investigation was stopped.
+The Greek government conducted their own investigation with their leading scientist, physicist Paul Santorini.
+The government believed they were Soviet missiles over Greece, but the Greek Astronomical Society announced in 1967 that they were not missiles.
+After conferring with the U.S. Department of Defense, the investigation was stopped.